davidanthoff/jl4ds/docs/src/tabletraits.md

 ##### Directly implementing the julia base iteration trait

-This strategy only works if the type that one wants to expose as an iterable table has enough information about the strcuture of the table that one can implement a type stable version of `start`, `next` and `done`.
+This strategy only works if the type that one wants to expose as an iterable table has enough information about the structure of the table that one can implement a type stable version of `start`, `next` and `done`.
 Typically that requires that one can deduce the names and types of the columns of the table purely from the type (and type parameters).
 For some types that works, but for other types (like `DataFrame`) this strategy won't work.

 If the type one wants to expose as an iterable table allows this strategy, the implementation is fairly straightforward: one simple needs to implement the standard julia base iterator interface, and during iteration one should return `NamedTuple`s for each element.
 The fields in the `NamedTuple` correspond to the columns of the table, i.e. the names of the fields are the column names, and the types of the field are the column types.
 If the source supports some notion of missing values, it should return `NamedTuples` that have fields of type `DataValue{T}`, where `T` is the data type of the column.

-It is important to not only implement `start`, `next` and `end` from the julia iteration protocoll.
+It is important to not only implement `start`, `next` and `end` from the julia iteration protocol.
 Iterable tables also always require that `eltype` is implemented.
 Finally, one should either implement `length`, if the source supports returning the number of rows without expensive computations, or one should add a method `iteratorsize` that returns `SizeUnknown()` for the custom type.

 The implementation of a type stable `next` method typically requires the use of generated functions.